• Skip to primary navigation

 Homemade Shrimp Stock

-Just about any dish is better when cooked with a rich stock instead of water.
-It's simple to make, easy to freeze and adds a flavor foundation that will elevate the entire dish.
+Make any recipe better by using a homemade, rich stock.
+It's simple to make, easy to freeze, and adds a flavor foundation that will elevate the entire dish.

 5 from 1 vote